 The engineering team has tailored the suspension to take the full benefit of negative scrub geometry, especially when braking on a split-friction surface.
 Under this condition, the suspension tends to maintain greater directional stability by countering the forces that would normally tend to steer the vehicle in the direction of the side with the lower traction coefficient.
 By balancing these forces, the Integra tends to brake with maximum stability.

 The rear double-wishbone suspension components consist of upper and lower control arms, a trailing arm, a coil-over shock absorber and a stabilizer bar.

 The engineering team designed the Integra suspension to deliver neutral handling characteristics and provide the driver with high-quality feedback and excellent traction.
 The spring/shock combination offers both a resilient ride and precise handling.
 Each shock absorber uses a 30 mm cylinder and is equipped with an exclusive progressive valve unit, which opens progressively in response to wheel loads.
 Most shock valves are designed to either open completely or close completely in response to vertical wheel loads.
 This system provides better ride quality along with excellent handling.

 All Integra models feature four-wheel disc brakes, with ventilated rotors at the front and solid rotors at the rear.
-For maximum rigidity of the braking system and to provide a short pedal stroke, the front brake calipers are large, stout units that have a higher resistance to flexing and "spread" under severe braking conditions.
+For better brake pedal feel and braking control and to provide a short pedal stroke, the front brake calipers are large, stout units that have a higher resistance to flexing and "spread" under severe braking conditions.